OceanBioME/OceanBioME.jl/docs/src/model_implementation.md

                                                                               adapt(to, bgc.sinking_velocity))
 ```

-Also, in order for `ScaleNegativeTracers` to work on a GPU, we must add `grid` as one of the input arguments.
+We can add `grid` as the second argument for `ScaleNegativeTracers` so that it automatically works on a GPU.
 We replace the definition of `negative_tracer_scaling` with:

 ```@example implementing
 negative_tracer_scaling = ScaleNegativeTracers((:N, :P), grid)
 ```

-We can then add `GPU()` to the definition of `grid` in the usual way, and the column model above will be able to run on a GPU.

 ### Final notes
 When implementing a new model we recommend following a testing process as we have here, starting with a box model, then a column, and finally using it in a realistic physics scenarios.
 We have found this very helpful for spotting bugs that were proving difficult to decipher in other situations.
 You can also add `Individuals`, light attenuation models, and sediment models in a similar fashion.